 Brassica oleraceae var. chinensis.
-Thick, elongated, green leaves grow on long, chunky, pale white stalks (petioles).
-White Stemmed pac choi have a mild, sweet flavour that works well in salads and stir-fries.
+At only 15-20cm (6-8") tall, this petite green has vivid white, succulent petioles and dark green, nearly round leaves.
+Dwarf White Stemmed pac choi have a mild, sweet flavour that works well in salads and stir-fries.
 Try adding thinly sliced pac choi to any noodle dish, or any vegetable soup recipe.
-Thin plants to 30cm (12″) so that they can grow to full size.
-White Stemmed pac choi seeds may be grown from early spring to late fall, and the seeds do not require warm soil for germination.
-This variety forms nice, tight, tall, urn-shaped heads with broad leaves.
+Thin plants to 30cm (12") so that they can grow to full size.
+Dwarf White Stemmed pac choi seeds may be grown from early spring to late fall, and the seeds do not require warm soil for germination.
+This variety forms nice, tight, urn-shaped heads with broad leaves.

 Matures in 50 days (Open-pollinated seeds)